-(3) Trace items of expense not transferred from other audited/examined Schedules to trial balances or client prepared allocation documentation to determine that amounts are reasonable.
+- (1) Trace items of expense not transferred from other audited/examined Schedules to trial balances or client prepared allocation documentation to determine that amounts are reasonable. - (2) Verify that OTPS, equipment and property expenses have been allocated to programs and sites using an acceptable allocation method as described in Appendix J. (OPWDD providers should also refer to Appendix FF.)

-New York State Consolidated Fiscal Reporting and Subject: Appendix AA - Audit Guidelines Section: 60.0 Page: 60.5 Claiming Manual Reporting Period: January 1, 2014 to December 31 , 2014 Issued: 11/14
+New York State Consolidated Fiscal Subject: Appendix AA - Audit Guidelines Section: 60.0 Page: 60.5 Reporting and Claiming Manual Reporting Period: January 1, 2016 to December 31 , 2016 Issued: 11/16

-- (4) Verify that OTPS, equipment and property expenses have been allocated to programs and sites using an acceptable allocation method as described in Appendix J. - (5) Verify whether the adjustments on line 66 are complete, accurate and in compliance with the policies, procedures and guidelines defined and described for schedule CFR-5 (Transactions with Related Organizations/Individuals) and Appendix X (Adjustments To Reported Costs).
+(3) Verify whether the adjustments on line 66 are complete, accurate and in compliance with the policies, procedures and guidelines defined and described for schedule CFR-5 (Transactions with Related Organizations/Individuals) and Appendix X (Adjustments To Reported Costs).